21 Résumés and CVs

 A CV must fit the expected format.
 A one-page résumé is conventional for most industry applications; two pages for more senior roles.
 An academic CV is typically multiple pages and grows over a career as publications accumulate.
 Deviating from the expected format without a reason creates friction.

 A CV must be technically correct when submitted digitally.
 A PDF with unembedded fonts may be garbled by applicant tracking systems.
 A PDF that is not accessible (no text layer, wrong reading order) fails accessibility requirements increasingly demanded by large employers.
-A DOCX generated from LaTeX that loses formatting when opened in Word is a practical failure.
+A DOCX generated from an over-specialised PDF workflow that loses structure when opened in Word is a practical failure.

 The key typographic relationships in a CV: